JotaDeRodriguez/Bonsai_mcp/README.md

 **get_ifc_quantities**: Calculate and get quantities (m2, m3, etc.) for IFC elements, with options to filter by entity type or selected ones.
 Example: "Give me the area of all the walls in the building using the tool get_ifc_quantities"

+**export_floor_plan_png**: Exports floor plans and building sections as high-resolution PNG images with customizable resolution and view parameters.
+Creates orthographic plan views from above at specified height offsets.
+Example: "Generate a floor plan PNG for the ground floor at 1920x1080 resolution"

+## MCP Resources

+This integration provides access to structured documentation through MCP resources:

+**file://table_of_contents.md**: Contains the complete technical report structure template for generating comprehensive building reports.
+This resource provides a standardized table of contents that can be used as a reference when creating technical documentation from IFC models.

+## MCP Prompts

+The server includes specialized prompts for automated report generation:

+**Technical_building_report**: Generates comprehensive technical building reports based on IFC models loaded in Blender.
+This prompt provides a structured workflow for creating professional architectural documentation in multiple languages (English, Spanish, French, German, Italian, Portuguese).
+The prompt guides the analysis through systematic data extraction from the IFC model, including spatial structure, quantities, materials, and building systems, culminating in a complete technical report with floor plans and 3D visualizations.

 ## Execute Blender Code

 Legacy feature from the original MCP implementation.
 Allows Claude to execute arbitrary Python code in Blender.
 Use with caution.